 (at buyers expense) are welcome, and references

 from previous buyers will gladly be furnished.
-Just like you, we want the
+Just like you, I want the

-fit/relationship between horse and human to be a total success so we'll have
+fit/relationship between horse and human to be a total success so I'll have

-numerous questions for you just as you will for us.
-Each of our gaited trail
+numerous questions for you just as you will for me.
+Each of my gaited trail

-horses have their dental records, shoeing records, AVID microchip
+horses has their dental records, shoeing records, AVID microchip

 registration, a current Coggins test, and are furnished with a brand new